MiamiOH-CSE274/Portfolio/README.md

 * In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
 Explain why this isn't the case with template-based collection classes.

 The compiler must know both the template definition and the type of data to fill in the template.
 When the compiler gets down to the .cpp code it must already know both or else the compiler won't know what to do with the .cpp code.
+In other words, the compiler must know the type, so we have to include the whole source code.

 20 - Using time and space analysis, justify the selection of a data structure for a given application
 ----